rpaschoal/ng-chat/README.md

 __Additional Settings__
 * [title]{string}: The title to be displayed on the friends list.
 Default is "Friends".
 * [isCollapsed]{boolean}: If set to true the friends list will be rendered as collapsed by default.
 Default is false.
+* [maximizeWindowOnNewMessage]{boolean}: If set to false new chat windows will render as collapsed when receiving new messages.
+Default is true.
 * [pollFriendsList]{boolean}: If set to true the module will do a long poll on the "adapter.listFriends" method to keep the friends list updated.
 Default is false.
 * [pollingInterval]{number}: Configures the long poll interval in milliseconds.
 Default is 5000.
 * [historyEnabled]{boolean}: Defines whether the component should call the "getMessageHistory" from the chat-adapter.
 Default is true.